artnc/personal-website/src/blog/_posts/2017-05-24-guitalele.md

 title: Get a Guitalele Already
 ---

-The [guitalele](https://en.wikipedia.org/wiki/Guitalele) is a miniature guitar built like a ukulele, and it should be your next -- or even first -- musical instrument.
+The [guitalele](https://en.wikipedia.org/wiki/Guitalele) is a miniature guitar built like a ukulele, and it should be your next&mdash;or even first&mdash;musical instrument.

 <div class="youtube-wrap">
   <iframe src="https://www.youtube.com/embed/SsBU2m9WSM4"></iframe>